-Portland Audubon's 150-acre Nature Sanctuary is nestled againstjust five minutes from downtown Portland.
+The Audubon Society of Portland's 150-acre Nature Sanctuary is nestled againstjust five minutes from downtown Portland.
 The free-to-the-public sanctuary has more than four miles of forested hiking trails and is a showcase for native flora and fauna.
 You can visit and enjoy the trails year 'round, from dawn to dusk every day.

 - Wildlife Care Center, where you can meet Audubon's educational birds of prey; an interpretive center, which features exhibits, a natural history library and places to watch birds; and the Nature Store.

 conifer forest along Balch Creek has a lush understory of Vanilla

 Leaf, Fendler's Waterleaf, Swordfern, Western Trillium, Maidenhair Fern, Oregon Grape,

 Indian Plum, Salmonberry, and Stinging Nettle.
 Native plant guide.